dmijatovic/next14-mui-tailwind-theme-test/README.md

 The canonical url can be added using metadata.
 [See this section for more details](https://nextjs.org/docs/app/api-reference/functions/generate-metadata#metadatabase).

 ## Robots txt and sitemap.xml

 The [documentation about the robot.txt](https://nextjs.org/docs/app/api-reference/file-conventions/metadata/robots).

-- I decided to use custom robots.txt approach using route.ts file.
-This approach is more flexible and quite similair to approach we used with pages approach.
-- new approach is tested and it works.
-However I do not see any benefit of new approach.
-Old approach in pages can be used as well.
+To see new approach using app folder look at `app-robots-sitemap`.
+I do not see any benefit of new approach.
+Old approach in pages can be used as long as we use api part. **This feature can be migrated as last**.

 - The old approach in pages/sitemap works properly.

 ### New approach for partial sitemaps